 What can be donated?

-The placenta, umbilical cord and amniotic fluid.
-There are multiple components in placental tissue that have the potential to help patients heal including the placenta, amniotic membranes and the umbilical cord.
+The placenta, umbilical cord and amniotic membranes.
+There are multiple components in placental tissue that have the potential to help patients heal, including the placenta, amniotic membranes and the umbilical cord.
 The amniotic membranes have been used for decades to promote healing.
-Currently, amniotic membranes are used for a wide range of procedures involving eye, oral and spine surgery, and for the treatment of difficult-to-heal wounds such as diabetic foot ulcers, venous leg ulcers, pressure ulcers and burns.
+Currently, amniotic membranes are used for a wide range of procedures involving eye, oral and spine surgery and for the treatment of difficult-to-heal wounds, such as diabetic foot ulcers, venous leg ulcers, pressure ulcers and burns.

 Who can be helped?